 EUA's collective members, national rectors' conferences, provide the major source of public funding, student and staff data for the EUA Public Funding Observatory.
+During spring 2020, they contributed to a special report (released in October 2020), which provided a detailed picture of the immediate impact of the Covid-19 pandemic on university funding and offered insights into the implications expected in the future.

-In line with the established practice, national rectors' conferences were invited in the spring of 2019 to complete the questionnaire to provide data for 2019 and, if necessary, adapt figures submitted for previous years.
+National rectors' conferences were then invited in the second semester of 2020 to complete the usual annual questionnaire to provide the most recent available data and, if necessary, adapt figures submitted for previous years.
 They were also invited to provide qualitative information to contextualise the collected data.